crajcan/fluvio/blog.md

 }
 ```

-Our map SmartModule is ready to build using the `smdk`:
+Now our Map SmartModule is ready to build using the `smdk`:

 ```
-$ cd weather_resarch_group/weather-event-cleaner
+$ cd weather-event-cleaner
 $ smdk build
 ```

-And add to the cluster:
+And add it to the cluster:

 ```
-$ cd weather_research_group/weather-event-cleaner
 $ smdk load
 ```

 _*Note*: You can also use the `fluvio smartmodule create` command to add smartmodules to your cluster_

-Now, to test will happen when our receives records from the weather-buttons, we save a sample `weather_event.json`:
+Now, to test what happens when our cluster receives records from the weather-buttons, we save a sample `weather_event.json`:

+###### weather_event.json
 ```
 {
-    "device_id": 2067,
+    "device_id": 3407,
     "device_version": "1.8.0",
-    "resident_email": "janedoe@test.com",
+    "resident_email": "johndoe@test.com",
-    "source": "weatherbutton data collector",
+    "source": "weather-button data collector",
-    "timestamp": "2023-04-12T15:07:54.308Z",
+    "timestamp": "2023-04-12T15:07:55.312Z",
     "observation_location": {
-        "city": "Salinas",
+        "city": "Houston",
-        "state": "CA",
+        "state": "TX",
         "country": "US",
-        "latitude": 36.6061,
+        "latitude": 29.7432,
-        "longitude": -121.6917,
+        "longitude": -95.4011,
-        "zip": 93908,
+        "zip": 77002,
-        "altitude": 52
+        "altitude": 80
     },
     "thermometer_reading": {
-        "temperature": 20.39,
+        "temperature": 23.88,
         "humidity": 52
     },
     "barometer_reading": {